kizx/subtitle2audio/bal4web/readme.eng.txt

 --ignore-round-brackets or -irb
    Ignore text in (round brackets).

+--ignore-url or -iu
+   Ignore URLs.

 --ignore-comments or -ic
    Ignore comments in text.
 Single-line comments start with // and continue until the end of the line.
 Multiline comments start with /* and end with */.

 -? or -h
    Prints the list of available command line options.

+--lrc-length <integer>
+   Sets the maximal length of text lines for the LRC file (in characters).

+--lrc-fname <file_name>
+   Sets the name of the LRC file that will be created.
+The option may be useful, when the option [-o] is specified.

+--lrc-enc <encoding>
+   Sets the encoding for the LRC file ("ansi", "utf8" or "unicode").
+The default is "ansi".

+--lrc-offset <integer>
+   Sets the time shift for the LRC file (in milliseconds).

+--lrc-artist <text>
+   Sets the ID tag for the LRC file: artist.

+--lrc-album <text>
+   Sets the ID tag for the LRC file: album.

+--lrc-title <text>
+   Sets the ID tag for the LRC file: title.

+--lrc-author <text>
+   Sets the ID tag for the LRC file: author.

+--lrc-creator <text>
+   Sets the ID tag for the LRC file: creator of the LRC file.

+--srt-length <integer>
+   Sets the maximal length of text lines for the SRT file (in characters).

+--srt-fname <file_name>
+   Sets the name of the SRT file.
+The option may be useful, when the option [-o] is specified.

+--srt-enc <encoding>
+   Sets the encoding for the SRT file ("ansi", "utf8" or "unicode").
+The default is "ansi".

+--sub-format <text>
+   Sets the format of input subtitles ("srt", "lrc", "ssa", "ass", "smi" or "vtt").
+If the option is not specified, the format will be determined through the file extension.

 *** Examples ***

-Create the text file LANGUAGE.TXT with the list of the supported languages and genders for the Bing TTS service:
+Create the text file LANGUAGE.TXT with the list of the supported languages and genders for the Google TTS service:

-bal4web -s Bing -m > language.txt
+bal4web -s Google -m > language.txt

 Convert text from BOOK.TXT to speech and save as BOOK.WAV: